 A high school student who completes all required courses and meets all required standards may graduate early if the student, the student's parent, and school officials approve.
 Minn.
-Stat. § 120B.07 A qualified student may participate in the early graduation scholarship program or military service award program.
-Minn.
-Stat. §§ 120B.08; 120B.09
+Stat. § 120B.07

 Review of Instructional Materials

 School districts must adopt a procedure for parents and adult students to review instructional materials given to students.
 School personnel must make reasonable arrangements for alternative instruction if a parent or adult student objects to the content of the materials.
 Parents and adult students may provide alternative instruction if the school board fails to satisfy their concerns, but may not receive payment for their costs.
 School personnel may evaluate the quality of a student's work, but must not penalize the student merely because the student arranges alternative instruction.
 Minn.
 Stat. § 120B.20